CloudGeometry/cg-devx-docs/docs/operators_guide/workload_management/workloads.md

 Workloads are configured under CG DevX installation GitOps repository, and then managed by the team owning the Workload.

 CG DevX goal is
-to provide isolation on Workload level through all the core services provided by CG DevX platform<sup>*</sup>.
+to provide isolation on Workload level through all the core services provided by CG DevX platform.

 Workload is divided into the following logical blocks: